 Support across Queen Mary for doctoral (and postdoctoral) research students is provided by the Doctoral College.
 The Doctoral College website contains further information about our current PhD programmes, what we offer research students in terms of courses, developmental events, social activities, and different forms of support.
 Whilst students pursuing research degrees in differing disciplines naturally have different needs, they also have much in common with other research students as well as having much to gain from insights obtained as part of a wider cohort or community.

 The work of the Doctoral College is overseen by three Deputy Deans for Research, one from each Faculty, with one Deputy Dean acting as Director in a rotating role.
 Professional Services support for this work is provided by dedicated staff in the Centre for Academic and Professional Development.
 The Research Degrees Office provides an administrative service to research degree students in the Doctoral College and staff involved in their supervision.

 Our PhD students come from all over the world and are supported by a variety of sources.
 Some groups of students are funded by common sources or are pursuing related research within a general field, and there may be particular cohort events or research training associated to these.
-For example we have a significant number of students funded by the Chinese Scholarship Council and various social and research-related events are held which involve these students.
+For example we have a significant number of students funded by the China Scholarship Council and various social and research-related events are held which involve these students.
 We typically have a number of Doctoral Training Centres or Block Grants funded by particular research councils, involving cohorts of students working in cognate areas.
 These currently include

-An Engineering and Physical Sciences Research Council Doctoral Training Centre in Media and Arts Technology (unique in the UK), which is part of a £250 million RCUK initiative
+An Engineering and Physical Sciences Research Council Doctoral Training Centre in Media and Arts Technology (unique in the UK), which is part of a £250 million RCUK initiative.

-Another EPSRC initiative, the Plastic Electronics Doctoral Training Centre, run in partnership with Imperial College
+Another EPSRC initiative, the Plastic Electronics Doctoral Training Centre, run in partnership with Imperial College.

 A Science and Technology Facilities Council award of over £500,000 for studentships in Physics and Astronomy.